landenlabs/all-Recyclercache/README.md

 allowing the <b>RecyclerView</b> to reuse <b>ViewHolders</b> which go out of view.
 List is populated with 50 semi-random items of two types ("planets" and "map" cards) Status on the bottom shows 20 ViewHolders created, 15 in memory and 6 attached to view.
-There are 6 cards in full view and the RecyclerView is caching 8 additional (6+9=15 viewholders in memory)
+There are 6 cards in full view and the RecyclerView is caching 9 additional (6+9=15 viewholders in memory)

 Values appear after selecting 50 items and scrolling through entire list a few times.
+The interesting (puzzling) is why did the RecyclerView create 20 items, when there at most about 6 items in view and only two layout types.

+The RecyclerView default cache pool size is 2.
+See [reference documents linked at the top.](#Some-related-articles)
 <img src="images/reuse-50.jpg" width="400" >

 <hr>